 On having to taste everything on your plate —

 This is an obvious no-no with the DOR framework, but for many families — and in many other cultures — the “you have to at least taste one bite of everything on your plate” rule works well and doesn’t cause any trouble.
-As Emily Druckerman describes in Bringing Up Bebe, in France, children always have to taste everything served.
+As Pamela Druckerman describes in Bringing Up Bebe, in France, children always have to taste everything served.
 She suggests this: “present the tasting rule to your child as if it’s a law of nature — like gravity.”

 For many, this works great.
 It’s not a huge deal.

 For others, though, it stirs up negativity.

 Our take?
 You know your child — if the one-taste rule is something you can implement without it being A Whole Big Thing, go for it!
 If instead it ruffles feathers or looks to be the first bad move in a game of chess, bag it.
 (You have plenty of authorities on your side, lol.)
 If you’re trying to figure out which camp you fall in, use the tool of observation again.
 Watch closely to see how your child responds to the rule: is it serving your child?
 Is it improving or detracting from a pleasant mealtime experience?

 **PSA: If you try this^^ at home, REMEMBER: a child’s “taste” is not on par with the average adult’s idea of tasting something — even a lick counts!
 (Yes!)
 Besides, if you’re at the point where you’re starting to haggle over this, that’s probably a sign that this isn’t working.
 If it introduces negativity and/or pressure, scrap it.

 On forbidden foods —